Our Pilot: Frequently Asked Questions

 Can I see examples of published stories?

-Yes!
-The book "Talk to Strangers" demonstrates the type of authentic, vulnerable storytelling we publish.
-Once we launch our first Vessels, examples will be available here.
+The book Talk to Strangers — available through Barnes & Noble, Kobo, and Apple Books — demonstrates the type of authentic, vulnerable storytelling we publish.
+Once Phase 3 Vessels launch, examples will be available here.